 I’m tossing up whether we add open shelves and/or cabinets or even a bench seat either side of the fire but am quite keen to get the Samsung Frame TV seen in the above pic so we can set it to display art when we’re not watching it.

-These are some of the books that have helped me come up with home decor and reno ideas so far.
+Below are some of the books that have helped me come up with home decor and reno ideas so far.
 You can find a whole home decor reading list in my Amazon shop.
 (PS All these reads look great on the coffee table too!)

 Pin for later: